juliushsu07/chattyapp/README.md

 * When the number of connected users changes, this count will be updated for all connected users

 ### Usage

-clone this repository
+Clone this repository
 Install the dependencies and start the server.
 ```
 npm install
 npm start
 ```
-then open the broswer and go to
+Open the broswer and go to
 ```
 http://localhost:3000
 ```

 ### Dependencies
 * react
 * react-dom
 * webpack